Last year felt like a pivot point in U.S. history. The pandemic and election left the nation ideologically divided.

 Last year we finally found the point at which physical demand for metals constrains the bullion banks’ ability to sell paper gold and silver.
 Premiums for the large bars used to deliver against futures contracts rose sharply last Spring.

 There were cries of jubilation in the metals trading bullpens as prices crashed in March.
-Bankers could see huge profits coming on their concentrated short positions.
+Bankers could see huge profits coming from their concentrated short positions.

 Those cries turned to agony, however, when bankers discovered too many contract holders were unwilling to take their beating and instead chose to take delivery of the actual bars.
 The bullion banks lost hundreds of millions of dollars in the scramble to come up with enough physical metal to meet those unexpected obligations.

 We have yet to see large bar premiums start rising in response to the current crush of demand.
-But requests for delivery remain near record levels.
+But delivery requests remain near record levels.

 Given confidence is the fuel that powers the phony USD/Wall Street/Government power and enrichment racket, we may not be as far as many think from those tanks running empty.

-It isn’t at all hard to imagine a shock which, for example, prompts investors to abandon the paper futures markets and demand physical metal instead.
+It isn’t at all hard to imagine a shock that, for example, prompts investors to abandon the paper futures markets and demand physical metal instead.